8 or 10 days from $1,507

 Day 6: Dead Sea and Amman.
 Ready to pamper yourself in one of the world’s oldest health spas?
 We’re off to the Dead Sea today where the mineral-rich mud is like a giant face pack, and the water is so salty, you’ll bob on the surface like a cork!
 Head back to Amman for another night of city fun.

-Day 7: Jerash and Amman City Tour.
+Day 7: Jerash.
 We’re going back in time again today, to Jerash – an ancient city with more Greco-Roman ruins than you can shake a stick at!
-Later, we’ll return to Amman for a tour of the city’s many historic sites before heading out for dinner and drinks in the warm night air.
+Later, those on the 10 day trip will head across the border to Israel, whilst those on the 8 day trip will head back to Amman.

-Day 8: Trip End or Travel to Jerusalem.
+Day 8: Trip End or Jerusalem.
 If you’re on the 8 day tour, it’s your last chance fill up on falafel this morning because your amazing Jordan Experience has come to an end!
-If you’re on the 10 day tour, leave Jordan behind as you cross over into Israel!
-We’ll be exploring the sacred city of Jerusalem today, including the Western Wall, King David’s Tomb and Golgotha (where Jesus is said to have been crucified).
+If you’re on the 10 day tour, we’ll be exploring the sacred city of Jerusalem today, including the Western Wall, King David’s Tomb and Golgotha (where Jesus is said to have been crucified).

 Day 9: Bethlehem and Tel Aviv: We’re off to the little town of Bethlehem today (except it’s not really a little town, more like a sprawling city)!
 After, we’ll go to sunny Tel Aviv.
 Stretch out on the sands of one of the city’s 16 beaches, then freshen up at the hotel before finding out for yourself why Lonely Planet named Tel Aviv one of the top 10 party cities in the world!